 But which one has the edge?
 Is it signNow, with its extensive product range and affordable pricing, or SignHouse, with its premium mobile-first design and free plan?
 Well, you’re about to find out in this roundup.

 SignHouse has dived in and pulled out the necessary details for this comprehensive comparison, so you can make the best choice for your business.

 signNow has a clean user interface, with the menu options visible without a cluttered look.
 The layout makes it easy for newbies to get started with the basics like eSigning and uploading documents, with no training or onboarding required.
 The primary and extra functionality is easily accessible with little effort.

 SignHouse offers a minimalist and familiar interface with self-explanatory menu options and straightforward navigation.

 Goals are intended to be achieved quicker with fewer steps.
 And its mobile-first design delivers the same excellent user experience even when you’re on the go.

 signNow provides over 270 app integrations, including Microsoft and Google products such as Teams, 365, Google Drive, and Google Workspace.

 They integrate with Salesforce for pre-filled contracts and status tracking, and with AWS for productivity and collaboration.
 Their cloud storage options include Box and Dropbox.

 SignHouse's growing business app integrations include Google Drive, Microsoft OneDrive, and Dropbox.
-You can send documents to multiple recipients concurrently.
+You can send documents for signing to multiple recipients concurrently.